Lebanon: Huge fire breaks out at Beirut port | DW | 10.09.2020

 The August 4 blast killed 190 people, injured around 6,500 and decimated grain silos integral to Lebanon's infrastructure, after nearly 3,000 tons of ammonium nitrate caught fire.
 The chemical had been stored in poor condition at the port for several years.

-Additionally, there were no injuries so far, but some people who were nearby were suffering from shortness of breath, he said.
+No injuries have been reported so far, but some people who were nearby were suffering from shortness of breath, he said.